African time

-African time (or Africa time) is the perceived cultural tendency, in parts of Africa and the Caribbean toward a more relaxed attitude to time.
+African time (or Africa time) is the perceived cultural tendency in parts of Africa and the Caribbean toward a more relaxed attitude to time.
 This is sometimes used in a pejorative sense, about tardiness in appointments, meetings and events.
 This also includes the more leisurely, relaxed, and less rigorously scheduled lifestyle found in African countries, especially as opposed to the more clock-bound pace of daily life in Western countries.
-As such, it is similar to time orientations in some other non-Western culture regions.
+As such, it is similar to time orientations in some other non-Western culture regions such as South and West Asia.
+In 2014, Nigerian-American filmmaker Chijindu Kelechi Eke explored this topic as a cultural rift through his film, African Time.

 Aspects

 The appearance of a simple lack of punctuality or a lax attitude about time in Africa, may instead reflect a different approach and method in managing tasks, events, and interactions.
 African cultures are often described as "polychronic", which means people tend to manage more than one thing at a time rather than in a strict sequence.
 Personal interactions and relationships are also managed in this way, such that it is not uncommon to have more than one simultaneous conversation.
 An African "emotional time consciousness" has been suggested which contrasts with Western "mechanical time consciousness".

 In the Caribbean, "...[t]hings just won't always happen as quickly or as precisely as you may be accustomed to".
 Due to the cultural influence of "Caribbean time" or "island time", locals do not have the sense of time pressure that is part of Western culture.